2014 Ukrainian parliamentary election: Electoral system

 The Verkhovna Rada has 450 members, elected to a five-year term in parallel voting, with 225 members elected in single-member constituencies using FPTP system and 225 members elected by proportional representation (closed list) in a single nationwide constituency using the largest remainder method with 5% threshold.
 Parties are not allowed to form electoral blocs (in contrast to 1998-2007 elections).
 Attempts to return to proportional representation with open party lists and electoral blocs were failed.

 The division into 225 electoral districts was the same as at the 2012 election.
-The voting was organized only in 198 of them.
+Voting was only organized in 198 of them.

 Non-voting areas

 The voting was impossible to provide on the territories that was not under government control.
 Particularly, because of Russian occupation of Crimea there was no voting in all 10 districts in Autonomous Republic of Crimea and 2 in Sevastopol.
 The voting in Donbas was provided partially.
 The democratic watchdog OPORA estimated that 4.6 million Ukrainians were unable to vote: 1.8 million in Crimea and the city of Sevastopol, 1.6 million in Donetsk Oblast and 1.2 million in Luhansk Oblast.